gretawarren/gretawarren.github.io/_pages/about.md

 About me
 I have a B.A.
 (Hons) in Psychology from Trinity College Dublin, and I worked as a research assistant in a neuroscience lab for a year prior to beginning my PhD.
 I was born in Sydney, Australia, but grew up in a small village on the west coast of Ireland.
 I completed my primary and secondary level education in Irish (Gaeilge), the native and official language of Ireland, which is spoken by about XXXX people every day.
-Outside of research, I like to spend my time reading (mainly literary fiction), practising embroidery, and being a below-average but enthusiastic swimmer and runner.